pustike/pustike-persist/README.md

 **Todo:**

-* Write unit tests
+* Write unit tests using test container
 * More detailed documentation
+* Support readOnly transactions
+* Allow multiple schema definitions per repository
 * Override field name when using field@fgName instead of adding both
 * Finder API - add fetch(String fgName) as a method to reduce the number of overloaded fetch methods
 * MappingTool - create ForeignKey column based on the type of @Id column
-* MappingTool - if existing field metadata is changed, compare with database and show warnings
+* MappingTool - if existing field metadata is changed, compare with the database and show warnings
 * Add support for Composite primary key
 * Implement L1 Cache to avoid creating same object multiple times
 * Support more databases (MySQL, H2, HSQLDB, Derby)